ljpatrick/marxpaint/docs/pt_br/README.txt

   Portability
   -----------
-    Tux Paint is portable among various computer platforms:
+    Marx Paint is portable among various computer platforms:
     Windows, Macintosh, Linux, etc.  The interface looks the same among them all.
-Tux Paint runs suitably well on older systems (like a Pentium 133), and can be built to run better on slow systems.
+Marx Paint runs suitably well on older systems (like a Pentium 133), and can be built to run better on slow systems.

   Simplicity